distributedgov/guide/docs/getting-started.md

 * Read your agency’s [telework policy](https://www.businessnewsdaily.com/7749-create-telecommuting-policy.html) or establish one if needed.

 * Read — and revise, if needed — the security policy regarding telework activities.

+* Create policy on what equipment will be provided / reimbursed by the agency.

 ### Set up tech infrastructure